Create a Website Account - Manage notification subscriptions, save form progress and more.

 Solid waste racks will no longer be permitted in the Town's right-of-way.
 Solid waste racks will be permitted on private property, however, racks and containers must be permanently stored at least 30 feet from the public right-of-way or behind the front or sidewall of the structure.

 Effective July 1, 2008 the Town will no longer charge a fee nor require a sticker for white goods pickup.
 The Town will only require that you notify Town Hall to add your white goods collection point to our list for pickup.
 The Town will then pick up these white goods items on the 2nd Friday of each month.
-Please note that you can call in the white goods collection point by dialing 252-354-3424 or requests can also be made by emailing Rachael Kelly.
+Please note that you can call in the white goods collection point by dialing 252-354-3424 or requests can also be made by emailing Greg Hayes.
 You may also haul your own appliances to the county drop site which is located about 4.5 miles north on Hwy 58 from the bridge, then turn left on West Fire Tower Rd.
 You need to show identification that you are an Emerald Isle resident.

 The Town's yard waste collection service utilizes two automated brush trucks that are operated by Town employees.
 The yard waste collection service is provided as follows: